 9. Coastal Engineering

-Flooding and Coastal engineering deals in designing and construction of coastal and marine structures such as groynes and embankments.
-Coastal engineers are responsible for erecting the structures correctly without unsettling its surrounding coastal regions.
+Coastal engineering deals in designing and construction of coastal and marine structures such as groynes and embankments.
+Coastal engineers are responsible for erecting the structures correctly without unsettling their surrounding coastal regions.
 Find out more about civil engineering career opportunities in the Middle East.

 10. Forensic Engineering